Contributing

 Check style (you may need run this step several times):

 Once all those pass, you're ready to make a pull request to the project's main branch.
-For example you might want to .
+For example you might want to add support for reporting a new spot price.